ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-gcp.md

 # Deploy your admin backend to Google Cloud Platform

-This tutorial is designed to assist you with a step-by-step guide to deploy the Lumber-generated admin backend to Google Cloud Platform, using Google's App Engine.&#x20;
+This tutorial is designed to assist you with a step-by-step guide to deploy the Lumber-generated admin backend to Google Cloud Platform, using Google's App Engine.

 If you don’t have a Google Cloud Platform account yet, [sign up here](https://cloud.google.com/free).
 Then, [create a billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account) if you haven't already.
 You will need it to be able to use App Engine.